-Court Works Supervision is computer-based monitoring, available as a tool for low-risk offenders in lieu of traditional in-person reporting.
-In order to participate in Court Works, it must be ordered as a condition of reporting probation, non-reporting probation, or delayed sentencing.
-The Court may also utilize this reporting tool for pre-trial monitoring or for additional monitoring of reporting probationers.
+The 41-A District Court has computer-based monitoring available as a tool for low-risk offenders in lieu of traditional in-person reporting.
+In order to participate in a computer-based monitoring program, it must be ordered as a condition of reporting probation, non-reporting probation, or delayed sentencing.
+The Court may also utilize this type of reporting tool for pre-trial monitoring or for additional monitoring of reporting probationers.

-Court Works may be accessed via this website: http://courtworks.com
+If you are ordered to Court Works, it may be accessed via this website: http://courtworks.com

 If you have lost your username and passcode, you may email Officer Gadioli for information on how to regain entry to the system.